We found 7 hand surgeons near Springfield, MO.

-Dr. John Swango is a hand surgeon and orthopedic surgeon in Springfield, MO.
-He is rated 4.5 stars out of 5 by his patients.
-After attending the University of Oklahoma College of Medicine for medical school, Dr. Swango completed his residency training at a hospital affiliated with the University of Florida Health Science Center.
+Dr. John Swango practices hand surgery and orthopedics/orthopedic surgery in Springfield, MO.
+On average, patients gave Dr. Swango a rating of 4.0 stars out of 5.
+He attended the University of Oklahoma College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Florida Health Science Center for residency.

-Dr. Erin Greer is a hand surgery and orthopedics/orthopedic surgery specialist.
-Patients gave him an average rating of 3.5 stars out of 5.
-Dr. Greer accepts Medicare insurance.
-After completing medical school at Baylor College of Medicine, he performed his residency at a hospital affiliated with the University of Utah and a hospital affiliated with Baylor College of Medicine.
+Dr. Erin Greer specializes in hand surgery and orthopedics/orthopedic surgery.
+The average patient rating for Dr. Greer is 3.5 stars out of 5.
+He accepts Medicare insurance.
+He studied medicine at Baylor College of Medicine.
+Dr. Greer trained at a hospital affiliated with the University of Utah and a hospital affiliated with Baylor College of Medicine for residency.

-Dr. Jonathan Cook's areas of specialization are hand surgery and orthopedics/orthopedic surgery.
-He is in-network for Medicare insurance.
-He studied medicine at the University of Vermont College of Medicine.
+Dr. Jonathan Cook specializes in hand surgery and orthopedics/orthopedic surgery.
+He honors Medicare insurance.
+Dr. Cook attended medical school at the University of Vermont College of Medicine.

 Conditions / Treatments